AJgthb2002/Allot-Easy/README.md

 The functionality is divided mainly into 2 parts: For **Admin** and **Student**.
 There are different functionalities available to the user depending upon whether he/she is an Admin or a Student.
 Validations are added for all inputs to ensure an error free experience.
 The system carries out seat allocation efficiently for 500+ student records currently present in the database.
+**Passwords are encrypted** with a simple caesar-cipher algorithm before saving in the datasheet.

 **Functions available for Students:**
 - **Sign Up** :